linkdotnet/golang-stringbuilder/README.md

 ## Quickstart

-The API is derived from the C# `StringBuilder`.
+The API derives from the C# `StringBuilder`.
 You can easily append strings or single runes.

 ```golang
 func main() {